From Clinic to Community: Women’s Health Through a Global Lens Cambodian Study Tour

 Day and Location Events

-Day 1: 30th July 2026 Arrive in Hanoi
+Day 1: 30th July 2026

 You will meet your guide on arrival Hanoi airport, be transferred and check-in to your hotel.
 During the drive your guide will provide an introduction to Hanoi, answer any questions you have.
 Enjoy free time for the remainder of the day.